-The growth in natural gas demand in the midwest and northeast regions of the United States primarily reflects growth in the electrical generation business, as well as growth in the commercial and industrial sectors.
-In addition, we believe that the influence of the Clean Air Act and other environmental legislation will contribute to demand for cleaner burning fuels such as natural gas instead of coal or oil.
-Accordingly, we believe the demand for pipeline capacity to transport natural gas will also increase in the United States.
+The growth in natural gas demand in the midwest and northeast regions of the United States primarily reflects growth in the electrical generation business, including cogeneration and independent power producers, as well as growth in the commercial and industrial sectors.
+In addition, the influence of the Clean Air Act and other environmental legislation has driven demand for cleaner burning fuels such as natural gas instead of coal or oil.
+In the future, we believe these factors will continue to increase the demand for natural gas, and therefore the demand for pipeline capacity to transport this gas, in the United States.